 Don’t try and go it alone!
 Seek support from a qualified nutrition expert to make sure this approach to weight loss is right for you.
-An expert will also ensure your programme is tailored to your individual needs.
+An expert will also ensure your programme, whether or not it is a soup and shake diet, is tailored to your individual needs.
 They should support you throughout the programme and make sure you transition off it in a healthy way.

-In order to succeed long term it’s important to improve your understanding of nutrition so that you know how to eat to maintain your weight loss.
+To ensure successful long term weight loss it’s important to improve your understanding of nutrition so that you know how to eat to maintain your weight loss.
 You should be provided with a maintenance plan detailing how to structure healthy, nutritionally balanced meals.
 Meal ideas and practical strategies for handling events like holidays and Christmas are also helpful.

 The diet itself is only part of the solution.
 You may benefit from coaching to help overcome self-sabotaging behaviours, unhealthy habits and underlying causes of emotional eating.